telehash/telehash.github.io/faq.md

 <a name="security" />
 ## Security

+* <a name="threat" />**What is the threat model?** - The protocol is designed to first provide privacy and resiliency across one or more untrusted networks, to ensure that the network cannot see or understand any content being sent across it.
+A hashname address always resolves to it's current network (IP) address so it isn't designed to be an anonymous personal identity, but there are designs in progress to create an anonymity service atop the private networking.

 * **Can the DHT see traffic?** - The short answer is *no*, all content is always encrypted and nothing ever has the ability to read it.
 The longer answer is that while nothing is visible, it's possible for the physical network and at least one seed on the DHT to see that two endpoints have connected to each other.
 There's no way to know *why* they connected or what they're sending each other, and due to the DHT meshing such connections are very common and random.
 There is a [proposed extension](ext/ort.md) in development for when physical network location must be hidden, and another [discussion](ext/shaping.md) around packet obfuscation.